Pierced by Simon Lipkin

 What magicians say

-• PigCake praises the trick’s simplicity, safety, and versatility: "It can be performed for both small and large groups and includes variations for different handlings."
+Reviewers praise the quality and impact of Pierced.
+PigCake says, "The trick can be performed for both small and large groups and includes variations for different handlings."
+He recommends it for its entertainment value and ease of reset.

 What people are saying about Pierced